datarhei/restreamer/docs/guides-usb-camera.md

 just to name a few examples.
 Use these values for the respective environment variables.

 ## Audio Support

+Audio support is disabled by default, however an audio track with silence encoded as AAC will be added to the stream.
+Use the environment variables
+`RS_USBCAM_AUDIOBITRATE`, `RS_USBCAM_AUDIOLAYOUT`, and `RS_USBCAM_AUDIOSAMPLING` to modifiy the parameter of the audio stream.
+Values for `RS_USBCAM_AUDIOLAYOUT` are usually `mono` or `stereo`.
+There are [more known layouts](http://ffmpeg.org/ffmpeg-utils.html#channel-layout-syntax), but they are less common.

 Audio is currently only supported on Linux Docker hosts that have the `/dev/snd` device available.
 In order to make the sound device available inside of the docker container, you have to add it to the container and enable audio with `RS_USBCAM_AUDIO=true`: